christopher1986/docker-ci/README.md

 ```

 After acquiring the password you can go to the Nexus URL and login (username: admin, password: see admin.password file).
-Be sure to change the default password and use this password the next time you need to login into Nexus.
+Be sure to change the default password and use this password the next time you use Nexus.

-The next step is to setup the necessary repositories needed with your PHP project.
+The next step is to setup the necessary repositories needed for your PHP project.
 Repositories can be created through
 the [Server administration and configuration](http://ci.local/nexus/#admin/repository) menu.
 From the **Manage repositories**
 menu click the the **Create repository** button.
 The first repository to create is a **composer (proxy)** with the following
 details: